freebsd/pkg/README.md

 <a name="pkgsearch"></a>
 ### Searching in remote package repositories

-You can search in the remote package repositories using the 'pkg search' command.
+You can search in the remote package repositories using the `pkg search` command.

-In order to search in multiple package repositories the enviornment variable PACKAGESITE should NOT be defined, in which case 'pkg search' will query the remote package databases found in the /etc/pkg/repositories file.
+In order to search in multiple package repositories the enviornment variable PACKAGESITE should NOT be defined, in which case `pkg search` will query the remote package databases found in the /etc/pkg/repositories file.

 An example search for a package could be done like this: